☀ University of York · BloombergNEF · Ember · REPD 2025 — Research Validated

 Wildflower strips sown beneath each VBPV panel row provide nectar and pollen for bumblebees, butterflies and hoverflies, whilst attracting ladybirds, parasitoid wasps and predatory beetles that naturally suppress aphids in adjacent crops.
 Peer-reviewed field research confirms this is compatible with continued arable production — and directly supports mandatory Biodiversity Net Gain (BNG) obligations.

-Diagram showing 500mm wildlife corridor beneath VBPV panel with wildflowers, bees, butterflies and rabbit — active farmland on both sides
+Diagram showing 1m protected wildlife corridor beneath VBPV panel with wildflowers, bees, butterflies and rabbit — active farmland on both sides

-The 500mm wildlife corridor beneath each panel row — wildflowers, pollinators and natural pest-control species within a fully working arable system.
+The 1m protected wildlife corridor beneath each panel row — wildflowers, pollinators and natural pest-control species within a fully working arable system.

 📈